Qatar Airways reports near 22 percent rise in net profit

-DOHA Qatar Airways said on Sunday its net profit rose 21.7 percent in its last financial year that ended in March, fueled by a strategy of investment and expansion.
+DOHA (Reuters) - Qatar Airways said on Sunday its net profit rose 21.7 percent in its last financial year that ended in March, fueled by a strategy of investment and expansion.

 The results came as the airline faces mounting pressures after Saudi Arabia, Egypt, the United Arab Emirates and Bahrain cut diplomatic and economic ties with Qatar.